nomemory/mockneat-site/tutorial.md

                          .from(new int[]{1,2,3})
                          .set(1000) // There only 3 possible distinct values,
                                     // mockneat will try 1000 times to add new data
-                                    // but in the end the Set<Integer> will contain
+                                    // but in the end the Set<Integer> will probably
+                                    // contain
                                     // only 3 elements.
                                     // This is normal behaviour.
                          .get();